RogerDMK/unbiased-classifiers/Readme.md

 For COMPAS and Twitter hatespeech models hyperparameters, including seeds, can be set within the files.
 The LIME and Shapely results for COMPAS data are in 3 heads, 5 heads, 10 heads, for each ensemble size respectively.

-## Evalutation on the COMPAS and Twitter dataset
+## Evaluation for the COMPAS and Twitter dataset
+To train and evalute the models on COMPAS and Twitter hatespeech dataset, run the corresponding scripts:

-1. COMPAS
+1. COMPAS Dataset

 ```
 python compas.py
 ```

-2. Twitter
+2. Twitter Dataset

 ```
 python twitter.py